 .02 Licensees often serve multiple interests in many different capacities and must demonstrate their objectivity in varying circumstances.
-Licensees in public practice render bookkeeping, accounting, payroll, tax, business advisory, and accounting analysis services.
-Other licensees perform bookkeeping, accounting, prepare financial statements, and perform accounting analysis in the employment of others, and serve in financial and management capacities in industry, education, and government.
+Licensees in public practice render bookkeeping, accounting, payroll, tax, and business advisory services.
+Other licensees perform bookkeeping, accounting, and prepare financial statements in the employment of others, and serve in financial and management capacities in industry, education, and government.
 They also educate and train those who aspire to admission into the profession.
 Regardless of service or capacity, licensees should protect the integrity of their work, maintain objectivity, and avoid any subordination of their judgment.